 We have entered into a Stock and Warrant Purchase Agreement dated as of October 1, 1999, with ILTAG International Licensing Holding S.A.L., Bernd Herrmann and Urs Wettstein for the issue and sale of an aggregate of 2,922,396 shares of common stock and three-year warrants to purchase an additional number of shares of common stock that would give them the right to purchase 40% of the fully diluted common stock.
 The purchase price for the shares and warrants is \$4 million.
 The exercise price of the warrants is \$1.02656 per share.
 The total number of warrants to be issued will be determined at closing, assuming that all outstanding convertible securities were converted and all outstanding warrants and stock options were exercised as of that date, at the conversion or exercise prices then in effect, after giving effect to antidilution adjustments resulting from the sale.
-If the sale had occurred and the number of warrants had been determined on September 22, 1999, 10,158,000 warrants would have been issued, based upon the assumptions set forth in the notes to the table presented below.
-After giving effect to the exercise of those warrants, but without giving effect to the conversion of the outstanding convertible securities or the exercise of the outstanding stock options and other warrants, the purchasers would have owned approximately 60% of the outstanding shares of common stock that would have been outstanding as of that date.
+If the sale had occurred and the number of warrants had been determined on November 19, 1999, 11,591,000 warrants would have been issued, based upon the assumptions set forth in the notes to the table presented below.
+After giving effect to the exercise of those warrants, but without giving effect to the conversion of the outstanding convertible securities or the exercise of the outstanding stock options and other warrants, the purchasers would have owned approximately 59% of the outstanding shares of common stock that would have been outstanding as of that date if the sale had occurred as of that date.